Trimester 1 2019

 Your application will be assessed and ranked based on the details you provide and your supporting documentation.
 Incomplete applications will not be considered.
 Candidates who have been successful previously are not eligible to apply again.

-You'll find out if you were successful within four weeks of the applications closing date.
+You'll find out if you were successful usually within six weeks of the application closing date.
+You can see the status of your application via your Course and Scholarship Applicant Portal account.

 More about the donor

-Rotary District 9780, through The Rotary Foundation, has made available funds to support students experiencing financial hardship when completing the requirements for their Bachelor of Medical Imaging degree at Deakin University.
+Rotary District 9780, through The Rotary Foundation, has made available funds to support students experiencing financial hardship when completing the requirements for their Bachelor of Nursing/Bachelor of Midwifery degree at Deakin University.

 District 9780 covers much of western Victoria and southeast South Australia and comprises 59 Rotary Clubs dedicated to improving the quality of life of people in their communities.

-Rotary District 9780 have created these scholarships to support second and third-year Bachelor of Medical Imaging students undertaking clinical placements in rural or remote locations in 2018.
+Rotary District 9780 have created these scholarships to support second and third-year Bachelor of Nursing/Bachelor of Midwifery students undertaking clinical placements in rural or remote locations in 2019.